-High humidity can also bring about this condition so dogs in warmer countries are more susceptible than those from cold places.
-It also presents in a high rate in dogs with loose skin, making the Pug and the Chinese Shar Pei likely candidates.
+High humidity can also bring about this condition, so dogs in warmer countries are more susceptible than those from cold places.
+It also presents at a high rate in dogs with loose skin, making the Pug and the Chinese Shar Pei likely candidates.

-There are various treatment options but prevention is better than cure in this instance.
-First, you’re going to want to find the original allergen and remove it from contact with your pet.
+There are various treatment options, but prevention is better than cure.
+First, you will want to find the original allergen and remove it from contact with your pet.
 The problem is…

 “What could that allergen be?”

-You’ll simply want to start eliminating potential allergens one at a time until the condition starts to improve – while all the same time administering a topical therapy from your vet to treat the symptoms and ease pain as you go.
+This will most likely turn into a guessing game, but if you have recently changed a home-based product or if you have recently changed your dog’s diet, these are good places to start.
+From there, you’ll simply want to begin eliminating potential allergens one at a time until the condition begins to improve – while at the same time administering a topical therapy from your vet to treat the symptoms and ease pain as you go.

-May eventually need to be conducted if you cannot find the source of the itching.
-Other treatment options include anti-fungal medications which will take down the yeast level and provide some relief.
+A patch test may eventually need to be conducted if you cannot find the source of the itching.
+Other treatment options include anti-fungal medications, which will take down the yeast level and provide some relief.

 Which brings us to…